irvinren/shared_atomic/docs/source/index.md

 <big> The module can be used for atomic operations on shared ctypes value and arrays under multiple processs and multiple threads conditions.

-On Linux/MacOSX, the module should be built upon cffi >= 1.0.0, <= 1.1.15, can be loaded dynamically by [ctypes.CDLL](https://docs.python.org/3/library/ctypes.html?highlight=ctypes%20cdll#ctypes.CDLL) .
+On Linux/MacOSX, the module support CPython 3.0-3.11, Pypy 3.0-3.9, should be built upon cffi >= 1.0.0, <= 1.1.15, can be loaded dynamically by [ctypes.CDLL](https://docs.python.org/3/library/ctypes.html?highlight=ctypes%20cdll#ctypes.CDLL) .
-On Windows, the module use cppyy >=1.5.0, <=2.3.1, which use [cling](https://github.com/vgvassilev/cling/tree/master/tools/packaging) as dynamic intepreter.
+On Windows, the module only support CPython 3.0-3.11, doesn't support Pypy.
+The module depends on cppyy >=1.5.0, <=2.3.1, which use [cling](https://github.com/vgvassilev/cling/tree/master/tools/packaging) as dynamic intepreter.

 When calling those functions, the address of the shared variables could be get by [ctypes.byref](https://docs.python.org/3/library/ctypes.html?highlight=ctypes.byref#ctypes.byref)